-Public Service Announcements: The County developed Public Service Announcements (PSAs) for radio and television prior to the March 2020 Election and produced iterations on those PSAs for COVID-19 affected November 2020 Election.
+1. Public Service Announcements: The County developed Public Service Announcements (PSAs) for radio and television prior to the March 2020 Election and produced iterations on those PSAs for COVID-19 affected November 2020 Election.
 The County will continue to develop new iterations of PSAs, building on previous successful materials, during major election cycles in 2022 and 2024 for distribution to radio and television stations in the county.
-PSAs will promote the toll-free voter assistance hotline while generally informing voters of the upcoming election and different voting options.
+PSAs will promote the toll-free voter assistance hotline and online resources while generally informing voters of the upcoming election and different voting options.
 PSAs will inform voters on the availability of a vote-by-mail ballot in an accessible format and the process of requesting such a ballot.
-PSAs will be developed in English, Spanish, Punjabi, Hmong, Chinese, Korean, Khmer, Laos, Vietnamese, and Tagalog, and distributed to local stations and utilized on social media.
+PSAs will be developed in English, Spanish, Punjabi, Hmong, Chinese, Korean, Khmer, Laos, Vietnamese, and Tagalog (and/or languages required by state and federal law) and distributed to local stations and utilized on social media.
 The LAAC, VAAC and VCAAC will be consulted as to the content and translation of the PSAs.
 See Attachment B for a list of television and radio stations.